Nishit3479/Nishit3479/README.md

 ### <i>Blog</i>
-Do not forget to visit my [Blog](https://theblogsideweb.wordpress.com).
+Do not forget to visit my personal [Blog](https://theblogsideweb.wordpress.com) and on [Blog](https://nishitverma1312.medium.com/what-is-maze-ransomware-1782ff2d7bd6) on Medium.